David Nye (judge): Expired nomination under Obama

 On the recommendation of U.S. Senators Mike Crapo and Jim Risch, President Barack Obama nominated Nye on April 5, 2016, to serve as a judge of the U.S. District Court for the District of Idaho.
 Nye was nominated to the seat vacated by Judge Edward Lodge, who assumed senior status on July 3, 2015.

 The Senate Judiciary Committee held a hearing on his nomination on June 21, 2016, and his nomination was reported out of committee by voice vote on July 14.
 The nomination expired on January 3, 2017, with the end of the 114th Congress.

 Shortly after the 2016 election, Senators Crapo and Risch indicated that if Nye was not confirmed by year's end, they would recommend him to incoming President Donald Trump for renomination in the 115th Congress.

 Renomination under Trump

 On April 27, 2017, Senators Crapo and Risch indicated that President Trump would renominate Nye to the same seat, and his renomination was announced on May 8, 2017.
 Nye was unanimously rated as "well qualified" by the American Bar Association, as he had been from his previous nomination in 2016.
 On June 15, 2017, his nomination was reported out of committee by a voice vote.
 On July 10, 2017, the Senate invoked cloture on his nomination by a 97–0 vote.
 On July 12, 2017, his nomination was confirmed by a 100–0 vote.
 Nye received his commission the same day.
 He was sworn in on August 1, 2017 in a private ceremony.
-He became chief judge on January 2, 2019, succeeding B. Lynn Winmill.
+He became chief judge on January 2, 2019, succeeding B. Lynn Winmill, serving in that capacity until January 2, 2026.